pauldubois98/AI-MythsReality/notes.md

 ## Part 1: Intro + Images
 what is ai?
-=> smth that behaves/mimics like human; some are v stupid, some v smart ofc, we are more interested in the "smart" ones
+=> smth that behaves/mimics like human; some are v stupid, some v smart eg.: when playing video games, if there are multiple levels, the AI is purposefully made "stupid" (to some extend) ofc, we are more interested in the "smart" ones

 AI can be done in various ways: